eyasir2047/FoodiePal/README.md

+## h2 Heading
-##Foodipal - Restaurant Management System
+Foodipal - Restaurant Management System
 Foodipal is a restaurant management system that helps restaurants manage orders, menus, tables, and more.

 ##Features